Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Algorithms

 \subsection{Algorithm for weighted ranking of group losses}

 We now consider a more general case that $Q$ is a permutahedron.
-Applying Algorithm~\ref{alg:general} with the Tsallis entropy regularizer, we obtain the following result. \begin{theorem} If $\eta_{\theta, t}$ is nonincreasing and $Q$ is a permutahedron, Algorithm~\ref{alg:general} with the Tsallis entropy regularizer achieves the same expected convergence rate as Theorem~\ref{thm:GDRO-TINF}.
+Applying Algorithm~\ref{alg:general} with the Tsallis entropy regularizer, we obtain the following result. \begin{theorem} If $\eta_{\theta, t}$ is nonincreasing and $Q$ is a permutahedron, Algorithm~\ref{alg:general} with the Tsallis entropy regularizer achieves the convergence to an approximate-saddle point as Theorem~\ref{thm:GDRO-TINF}.
 Furthermore, the iteration complexity is $O(m \log m + n)$. \end{theorem} This implies a convergence rate of $O(\sqrt{\frac{G^2D^2 + M^2 m}{T}})$ for empirical CVaR optimization, which improves $O(\sqrt{\frac{G^2D^2 + M^2 m \log m}{T}})$ convergence by \citet{Curi2020}.
 Furthermore, their iteration complexity is $O(m^3)$ due to the $k$-DPP sampling step, so our algorithm is even faster in terms of iteration complexity.